Kamala Harris 2020 presidential campaign: Fourth quarter

 On November 2, Harris delivered a speech at the Iowa Democratic Party's Liberty and Justice event, signaling a change in her messaging with the refrain that "Justice is on the ballot!"
 Harris received an ovation from the room, including from supporters of other candidates.
 Several media commentators and journalists observed that it was the best speech of the campaign and Harris's strongest performance to date.

 On November 7, it was reported that aides working for billionaire candidate Tom Steyer were caught stealing data from the Harris campaign after it was reported earlier that week that Steyer's aides had been caught offering a bribe to state and local politicians in Iowa in exchange for an endorsement.
 The DNC caught Steyer's aide in the act of stealing a large file of Harris's voter and volunteer data in the state of South Carolina, who was forced to delete the data and resign from the campaign.
 Steyer faced calls to drop out of the race.

 On November 8, Harris was the first candidate to hold a town hall with the rank and file members of Culinary 226 after receiving an exclusive invitation earlier that week.
 Harris told the members, mostly women and immigrants, that it was their feedback that formed the basis for her healthcare plan.
 During the town hall, Harris touted her record supporting organized labor in California, refusing to cross the picket line at the Marriott hotel, and attacking Station Casinos, against whom the union had been locked in a years-long attempt to unionize the company's properties.

-On November 20, 2019, the fifth debate of the primary season was held at Tyler Perry Studios in Atlanta, GA, hosted by MSNBC and The Washington Post.
+On November 20, 2019, the fifth debate of the primary season was held at Tyler Perry Studios in Atlanta, Georgia, hosted by MSNBC and The Washington Post.
 During the debate, Harris remarked on how she believed that in order to win the presidential election in 2020, the Democratic nominee must be able to rebuild the "Obama Coalition" as well as bring the Democratic Party and United States of America together.
 She further remarked that candidates had been taking for granted the constituencies that had been "the backbone of the Democratic Party" by showing up in a black church close to election time in the following statement: